ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 Also, an alert created with a custom ``alertcondition`` in Pine code does not display anything on a chart.

-To create an alert based on an ``alertcondition``, one should apply a Pine indicator containing an ``alertcondition`` to the current chart, open the *Create Alert* dialog, select the indicator as the main condition for the alert and then choose one of the specific alert conditions defined in the script's code.
+To create an alert based on an ``alertcondition``, one should apply a Pine study containing at least one ``alertcondition`` call to the current chart, open the *Create Alert* dialog box, select the study as the main condition for the alert, and then choose one of the specific alert conditions defined in the study's code.

 .. image:: images/Alertcondition_1.png

-When the alert fires, you'll see the message:
+When the alert fires, you will see the message:

 .. image:: images/Alertcondition_2.png

+When an alert is created, TradingView saves the following information with the alert so that it can run independently in the cloud: the study's code, the current *Setting/Inputs* (including modifications made by the user), the chart's main symbol and timeframe.
+If you want any changes to this information to be reflected in an existing alert's behavior, you will need to delete the alert and create a new one in the new context.